nearform-actions/optic-release-automation-action/README.md

 ## Playground / Testing

-Please look at the [playground reposity](https://github.com/nearform/optic-release-automation-playground) for more informations (only accessible by users in the NearForm org).
+Please look at the [playground reposity](https://github.com/nearform/optic-release-automation-playground) for more information (only accessible by users in the NearForm org).